PalakPrateek/Price-Drop-Notifier/README.md

 # Price Drop Notifier
-This project tracks the price of Grand Theft Auto V on Steam.
-It sends an email notification when the price drops below a specified threshold.
+This project tracks the price of Grand Theft Auto V on Steam and sends an email when the price drops below a specified threshold.
 This is useful for gamers looking to buy the game at a discounted price.

 ## Getting Started
 ### Prerequisites